German Chocolate Dump Cake

 Dutch Oven Tip

 To ensure better cooking results, it’s recommended that a surplus of charcoal briquettes be prepared.
-This way, you can use them to replace any disintegrating coals or to increase the heat level as needed.
+This way, you can use them to replace any disintegrating coals or increase the heat level.

 Line the pot with a Dutch oven liner.
 You can purchase them or make your own.
-Liners make cleaning much easier!
+Liners make cleaning much more manageable!

-Using about a cup worth, create a layer of whole pecans at the bottom of the oven.
+Using about a cup’s worth, create a layer of whole pecans at the bottom of the oven.

 Spread the entire container of pecan coconut frosting over the whole nuts.